Xeth/Xeth/README.md

     => a'G = aG + sG
     => a' = (a + s)G [after decryption of wallet]

-It can be proven that only the holder of the original private key, a, can form a' and spend the money held at the new account with address K(A').
-An adversary would be required to find the preimage or a hash collision, and break the ECDLP.
-These are both assumed very, very hard.
+It can be proven that only the holder of the original private key, a, can form a' and spend the money held at the new account (the one with address K(A')).
+To forge this key, an attacker would have to find the preimage (or a collision) in the hash function H, and would also have to break the ECDLP.
+These problems are both assumed very, very hard.
+If the ECDLP were to be broken, for example, ECDSA signatures would also be unusable.

 ### [BitProfile](http://bitprofile.org)